morganmuell/brownlab-workflow-mcmctree/README.md

 ```
 mcmctree run1.ctl
 ```
 This step will take awhile for a real dataset.
-For example, my Masters dataset with 1,176 loci and around 72k PIS for 67 taxa took about 4 days to run at 60 million iterations.
+For example, my Masters dataset that had 1,176 loci with around 72k PIS for 67 taxa took about 4 days to run at 60 million iterations.

 ### Step 3: MCMCTree
 Once step 2 is complete, you should have a file in the run1 folder called `out.BV`.
 Rename the file to `in.BV`.